ericmjl/thesis/text/01-introduction.md

 The influenza A virus is a negative strand RNA virus, comprised of 8 genomic RNA segments.
 Its negative strandedness means that it encodes the strand opposite the messenger RNA (mRNA), implying that it needs to first be copied into mRNA before translation can occur.
 Together, the RNA segments encode its polymerase (PB2, PB1, PA, NP), viral entry and release proteins (HA, NA), a matrix protein (M) and a non-structural protein (NS) (#figure).

-Being an RNA virus means that influenza is prone to copying errors during replication inside a host cell (#cite).
+Being an RNA virus that carries its own RNA-dependent RNA polymerase, the influenza A virus is prone to copying errors during replication inside a host cell (#cite).
 This 'sloppiness' allows the influenza virus to evolve rapidly, and can be thought of as an **evolutionary drift**.

 Evolutionary drift coupled with selection contributes to the difference in evolutionary rates that are observed between the external and internal genes.
 The HA and NA genes are thought to be under immune selection, as they are the external proteins that are targeted by the immune system.
 The HA and NA proteins, therefore, evolve under dual constraints: they have to continue functioning for cellular entry and release, while also evolve novel epitopes that can successfully evade immune system detection.
 Evolutionary drift in the HA and NA genes contribute to **antigenic drift**, in which the antigenic characteristics of these two proteins slowly evolve over time; under the assumption that current immunity does not adapt, the current strains gradually become non-targetable by standing population immunity.
 On the other hand, the internal proteins do not function under such selective pressures, and as such are much more highly conserved.

 Evolutionary drift is not the only mechanism by which influenza evolves.
 Its segmented and independently assorting genome allows for **reassortment** as a complementary mode of genomic evolution.
 Reassortment is thought to be the process resulting from co-infection of two viruses infecting the same host at the same time.
 If, for example, a red virus and a blue virus were to co-infect the same host cell, the progeny virus would contain any one of 2<sup>8</sup> combinations of red and blue segments (inclusive of the original viruses themselves) (#figure).
-Reassortment, thus, can be viewed as a form of **evolutionary shift** in the genomic structure of the virus.
+Reassortment, thus, can be viewed as a form of **evolutionary shift**[^evoshift] in the genomic structure of the virus.

+[^evoshift]: Amongst influenza researchers, evolutionary shift almost always refers to the exchange of HA and NA genes to produce viruses with an immunologically novel HA/NA combination.
+However, in this thesis, evolutionary shift refers more broadly to the exchange of any of the genes resulting in a novel genotype combination.

 ## Phylogenies

-*note to self: this section I'm quite weak on.
-Need to read more on history of phylogenies to make it stronger.*

 The evolutionary history of the influenza virus can be visualized using phylogenies.
 Phylogenetic trees are a reconstruction of the life history of a virus, and is based on two core concepts in evolutionary biology: common ancestry and descent with modification.
 There have been three major advances in the history of inference of phylogenies using gene sequence data: